ABIA’s BioInnovation Academy Encourages Students to Approach Health Issues with an Entrepreneurial Spirit

-The BioInnovation Academy encourages students from around the region in grades 9-12 to explore solutions to real-life health and medical problems.
-The cross-disciplinary week-long sessions aim to inspire further interest in science, technology, engineering, math and medical fields, as well as stimulate the next generation of entrepreneurs to combat pressing health issues.
+More than 30 Northeast Ohio high school students participated in the 2017 BioInnovation Academy, a program that encourages students from around the region to explore solutions to real-life health and medical problems.
+The cross-disciplinary week-long sessions aim to inspire further interest in science, technology, engineering, math and medical fields, as well as stimulate the next generation of entrepreneurs.

-Time will be split between instruction and self-directed project work, and will include exposure to various simulation environments in the Austen Simulation Center for Safety and Reliability, including its mock hospital, and ABIA’s product development facilities.
-Students teams conduct hands-on work to build a prototype of their potential solution and learn how entrepreneurs take a potential solution to market.
-At week’s end, students present their ideas and solutions to a panel of judges who will choose a winning team to receive a prize.
+Time was split between instruction and self-directed project work, and included exposure to various simulation environments in the Austen Simulation Center for Safety and Reliability, including its mock hospital, and ABIA’s product development facilities.
+Student teams conducted hands-on work to build a prototype of their potential solution and learned how entrepreneurs take a potential solution to market.
+At week’s end, students presented their ideas and solutions to a panel of judges who chose a winning team.

-- Monday – Learn about the problem and investigating current solutions before brainstorming a new idea with a team;
+- Monday – Learning about the problem and investigating current solutions before brainstorming a new idea with a team;

-- Tuesday – Explore engineering approaches and computer-aided design, and start prototyping work;
+- Tuesday – Exploring engineering approaches and computer-aided design, and starting prototyping work;

-- Wednesday – Refining an idea to create a prototype, as well as learning how to present your solution to customers and others;
+- Wednesday – Refining an idea to create a prototype, as well as learning how to present the possible solution to customers and others;

-- Thursday – Learn about what it takes to bring a solution to the marketplace through a startup company, how to reach users of your product, and how to manufacture your product; and
+- Thursday – Learning about what it takes to bring a solution to the marketplace through a startup company, reaching users of the product, and how to manufacture the product; and

-- Friday – Pitch the problem and your solution to a group.
+- Friday – Pitching the problem and potential solution to a group.